 The RDS Enterprise Edition is suitable for enterprises.
 In this edition, your database system consists of one primary RDS instance and two secondary RDS instances.
 Data is replicated from the primary RDS instance to the secondary RDS instances in synchronous mode to ensure data consistency and finance-grade reliability.

 For more information, see Enterprise Edition.

 You can migrate the data of all objects from a source RDS instance to a destination RDS instance by using DTS.
-This is called a full data migration.
+This is called a full data migration operation.

 In the RDS High-availability Edition, a secondary RDS instance is provided as a standby for the primary RDS instance.
 Data is replicated from the primary RDS instance to the secondary RDS instance in semi-synchronous mode.
-If the primary RDS instance becomes faulty, your database system fails over to the secondary RDS instance.
+If the primary RDS instance becomes faulty, your database system performs a failover to the secondary RDS instance.